sxia1/winter-2021-codefest-submissions-greenturtle/INSTALL.md

 # How to install

-1. clone the repo
+1. Clone the repo
     ```
     $ git clone git@github.com:huntercodefest/winter-2021-codefest-submissions-greenturtle.git
     ```

-2. cd into folder
+2. `cd` into folder

     ```
     $ cd winter-2021-codefest-submissions-greenturtle
     ```

-3. activate virtual environment
+3. Activate your virtual environment
     ```
     $ . path/to/venv/bin/activate

     (venv) $ pip install --upgrade pip
     ```

-4. install dependencies with the requirements.txt
+4. Install the dependencies with the requirements.txt
    ```
    (venv) $ pip install -r requirements.txt
    ```
-5. get api keys
+5. Get API keys

 # How to run

 ## Server

+1. Ensure you're in your virtual environment, or activate it

+    ```
+    $ . path/to/venv/bin/activate

+    (venv) $ pip install --upgrade pip
+    ```

-1. Start the server
+2. Start the server

     ```
    (venv) $ python app.py